Mingze2379/mingze2379.github.io/index.md

 <ul>
   <li>
     I started table tennis training when I was six years old and continued systematic trainings since then.
-I am currently top 80 table tennis player in Canada.
-Check my Table Tennis Canada Rating <a href="http://ttcan.ca/en/home/rating.aspx">here</a>.
-A <a href="https://www.youtube.com/watch?app=desktop&v=p_woUm-cKKM">video</a> recorded by the Stiga Table Tennis China in the tournament.
+I am currently top 80 table tennis player in Canada (<a href="http://ttcan.ca/en/home/rating.aspx">Rating</a>).
+Here is a <a href="https://www.youtube.com/watch?app=desktop&v=p_woUm-cKKM">video</a> recorded by the Stiga Table Tennis China in the tournament.
   </li>
   <li>